To improve your shopping experience today and in the future, this site uses cookies.

 Where to buy...

-Please don't buy mail order unless you have worn that particular boot or shoe before and loved it!
+Over 20% of footwear we sell online doesn't fit and comes back for an exchange or a refund.
+If you order the size you think and a half size up we don't mind one pair coming back for a refund, (thick socks add a half size or so and most peoples feet get longer as they age).
+We also do mail order by phone for that particular boot or shoe you have bought before and loved!
 We have our range online for those who are replacing a tried and trusted brand and style but your feet are incredibly important so treat them with respect and visit a good outdoor shop with a reputation for good boot fitting.
 Obviously we would like you to come to ProAdventure in Llangollen for our knowledge and expertise and range of Meindl, Oboz and Grisport boots and shoes, but other shops are available - just make sure they know their stuff.

 When to buy...